Franck Mbarga

 Franck Mbarga (born 9 January 1992) is a Cameroonian professional footballer who plays as a midfielder for Al Sahel SC in Kuwait.
 He also holds German citizenship.

 Career

-Club career

-He relocated to Bulgaria, signing a contract with Slavia Sofia in early 2015, where he remained until October of that year.
+Mbarga relocated to Bulgaria, signing a contract with Slavia Sofia in early 2015, where he remained until October of that year.
 On 28 January 2016, Mbarga became part of the 1461 Trabzon team.
 In July 2018, he moved to Lokomotiv Sofia.
 On 7 February 2020, Mbarge confirmed on his official Instagram profile, that he had signed for Al Sahel SC in Kuwait.